vlawhern/arl-eegmodels/README.md

 # EEGNet Feature Explainability

+Note: Please see https://github.com/vlawhern/arl-eegmodels/issues/29 for additional steps needed to get this to work with Tensorflow 2.

 To reproduce the EEGNet single-trial feature relevance results as we reported in [[1]](http://stacks.iop.org/1741-2552/15/i=5/a=056013), download and install DeepExplain located [[here]](https://github.com/marcoancona/DeepExplain), which implements a variety of relevance attribution methods (both gradient-based and perturbation-based).
 A sketch of how to use it is given below:

 ```python